-Top notes: Citruses, bergamot, lemon, cedar and Mandarin orange.
+Notes: Citruses, bergamot, lemon, cedar and mandarin orange

 Best perfume for everyday

-Top notes: Chamomile, clary sage, coriander, geranium, lemon verbena, Brazilian rosewood and bergamot.
+Notes: Chamomile, clary sage, coriander, geranium, lemon verbena, Brazilian rosewood and bergamot

 It may be Clinique’s oldest perfume within their fragrance catalogue but it is also their best performer, selling 14 bottles every hour!
 Launched in the seventies, Aromatics Elixir remains one of the best perfumes of all time.
 It's rich and intense with oakmoss, jasmine and patchouli.